Nesting Commands#

 $ python basic_tree_inherit_false.py basic_command -e --upper "foo bar"

-usage: basic_tree_inherit_false.py [-h] [-e] {basic_command,double} ...
+usage: basic_tree_inherit_false.py basic_command [-h] [--upper] value

-basic_tree_inherit_false.py: error: unrecognized arguments: -e
+basic_tree_inherit_false.py basic_command: error: unrecognized arguments: -e

-[-e]
+Here the [-e]

-subcommand, it was not available
+subcommand, as it was not inherited.
+In general,

 Abstract Parent Classes#